-Scarlet-bellied Mountain-Tanager © Paul J. Greenfield
+Scarlet-bellied Mountain-Tanager @ Paul J. Greenfield

-August 25, Day 8: Drive Northward to Buenaventura Lodge.
+August 24, Day 8: Drive Northward to Buenaventura Lodge.
 This morning we will depart from Tapichalaca Reserve after breakfast and drive northwestward to the Buenaventura Reserve, which is set in a remnant stretch of rich humid foothill cloud-forest not far from the quaint town of Piñas in the El Oro Province.
-This is an area of high endemism with an impressive number of unique species, many tied to the world's richest Chocó endemic bioregion.
+We will make a birding stop above the more arid Catamayo Valley to search for some Tumbesian ecoregional endemic species, which could include: Andean Tinamou; Lesser Nighthawk; Scrub Nightjar; Purple-collared & Short-tailed woodstars; Amazilia Hummingbird; Peruvian Pygmy-Owl; Burrowing Owl; Cordilleran Parakeet (rare); Collared Antshrike; Elegant Crescentchest; Pacific Hornero; Southern Beardless-Tyrannulet; Fulvous-faced Scrub-Tyrant; Tumbes Pewee; Rufous-browed Peppershrike; Whitetailed Jay; Fasciated Wren; Long-tailed Mockingbird; Tumbes Sparrow; Scrub Blackbird; Ash-breasted & Band-tailed sierra-finches; Saffron Finch; and Drab Seedeater.
+Habitat becomes more humid as we work our way down the west Andean slope; Buenaventura is an area of high endemism with an impressive number of unique species, many tied to the world's richest Chocó endemic bioregion, or the Tumbesian endemic bioregion.
 En route we may make a few roadside stops before reaching the upper section of the reserve, where we will check out some active nectar feeders before working our way to Umbrellabird Lodge in time to do some exciting birding and check out the incredibly active nectar feeders-there is a whole lot to see here!